MRobbins3/barebones-docker-compose-mysql/README.md

 - Install Docker Desktop (https://docs.docker.com/engine/install/) or another containerization provider of your choice.
   - One good alternative is Rancher Desktop.
 - WINDOWS USERS:
-  - If you are using Docker Desktop and have a NVidia graphics card, you may want to select the installation option that uses Hyper-V
+  - If you are using Docker Desktop and have a Nvidia graphics card, you may want to select the installation option that uses Hyper-V
     - If you get an error message about "Hardware assisted virtualization":
     - [This Stack Overflow article proved useful](https://stackoverflow.com/questions/39684974/docker-for-windows-error-hardware-assisted-virtualization-and-data-execution-p).
 ---